Latest Articles

 Diet culture often instills limiting beliefs about food and our bodies.
 It’s time to challenge these:

-• Replace “I need to lose weight to be happy” with “My worth isn’t determined by my weight.”
+• Replace “I need to lose weight to be happy” with “My worth is not determined by my weight.”

-• Transform “Healthy food is boring” to “Nutritious food can be delicious and satisfying.” – because it can!
+• Transform “Healthy food is boring” to “Healthy food can be exciting and enjoyable when I explore new flavours and recipes.” – because it can – you just need to discover ones you love!

-Reflection exercise: Write down three limiting beliefs you have about food or your body.
-Now, create an alternative, more compassionate belief for each.
+Reflection exercise: Write down three limiting beliefs you have about food or your body (similar to what I shared above).
+Now, create an alternative, more compassionate or optimistic belief for each.
 Practice repeating these new beliefs daily.

 Step 5: Embrace Lifestyle Changes Over Dieting